gnolang/blog/posts/2024-06-28-gno-debugger/README.md

 go install ./gnovm/cmd/gno
 ```

-We are now ready to play with gno programs.
-Let's consider a simple classical example as a target program, the computation of [Fibonacci numbers]:
+We are now ready to play with Gno programs.
+Let's consider a simple classic example as a target program, the computation of [Fibonacci numbers]:

 ```go=
 // fib.gno